Welcome

 Curriculum

-Fellows will gain expertise in the medical and surgical management of critically-ill neurologic patients.
-In addition to standard critical care resuscitation techniques such as ventilation, fluids and pressors, the program also emphasizes advanced multimodality monitoring, robotic transcranial Doppler, and Critical Care Neurophysiology.
+Fellows will gain expertise in the management of critically ill patients.
+In addition to standard critical care resuscitation techniques such as intubation, mechanical ventilation, volume resuscitation, and vasopressor use, the program emphasizes advanced multimodality monitoring, robotic transcranial Doppler, and Critical Care Neurophysiology.

 Our program serves a large and diverse patient population, and we as faculty will provide individualized training and mentorship that is personalized to meet the interests and background of the fellow.
 A major point of differentiation is our emphasis on clinical research training and methodology.
 Development of independent research projects is strongly encouraged, and fellows will benefit from close mentoring and exposure to database management, biostatistics, and study design.

-The fellowship is a two-year training program (one year for trainees who have already completed a neurosurgical residency or at least one year of previous critical care training) that fulfills the United Council of Neurological Subspecialties training criteria.
-Our 24-month curriculum is equally balanced between neurological and medical aspects of critical care:
+The fellowship is a two-year training program (one year for trainees with prior training in neurosurgery or critical care who meet the United Council of Neurological Subspecialties and ACGME criteria).
+Our 26-week (13 four-week blocks) curriculum is equally balanced between neurological and medical aspects of critical care over two years.
+Four weeks of vacation time are allotted per year.
+Salary is commensurate with PGY level.
+Information on salary and benefits are accessible here.

 Electives